kyma-project/cloud-manager/docs/user/README.md

 * Network File System (NFS) server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster.
 * Virtual Private Cloud (VPC) peering between your project and the Kyma cluster.
-* Google Cloud and Amazon Web Services Redis offering.
+* Google Cloud, Amazon Web Services, and Azure Redis offering.

 ## Architecture